dabamos/openadms-node/docs/installation.rst

 2. Download and unpack `OpenADMS`_.

-3. In the OpenADMS Node directory, run ``python -m pip install -U -r requirements.txt`` or execute ``install.bat`` as an administrator on Microsoft Windows.
+3. In the OpenADMS Node directory, run ``pipenv install`` or execute ``install.bat`` as an administrator on Microsoft Windows.

 4. Write a configuration file for OpenADMS Node (see directory ``config/examples/`` for examples).

-5. Run ``python3 openadms.py --config config/config.json --with-mqtt-broker
+5. Run ``pipenv run ./openadms.py --config config/config.json --with-mqtt-broker
-   --debug`` or start the graphical launcher ``openadms-launcher.pyw``.
+   --debug`` or start the graphical launcher ``pipenv run ./openadms-launcher.pyw``.

 Source Code
 -----------